-FAM SUSTAINABLE TARGET BOOST
+FAM SUSTAINABLE TARGET JANUARY 2025

-SUPPLEMENT DATED 1 DECEMBER 2022
+SUPPLEMENT DATED 01 DECEMBER 2022

-This Supplement contains specific information in relation to FAM Sustainable Target Boost (the "Fund"), a sub-fund of FAM Evolution ICAV (the "ICAV"), an open-ended umbrella type Irish Collective Asset-management Vehicle with variable capital and segregated liability between sub-funds, authorised by the Central Bank on 11 December 2018 pursuant to the UCITS Regulations.
+This Supplement contains specific information in relation to FAM Sustainable Target January 2025 (the "Fund"), a sub-fund of FAM Evolution ICAV (the "ICAV"), an open-ended umbrella type Irish Collective Assetmanagement Vehicle with variable capital and segregated liability between sub-funds, authorised by the Central Bank on 11 December 2018 pursuant to the UCITS Regulations.

-This Supplement forms part of and should be read in conjunction with the Prospectus of FAM Evolution ICAV dated 1 December 2022 and the addendum thereto (together the "Prospectus").
+This Supplement forms part of and should be read in conjunction with the Prospectus of FAM Evolution ICAV dated 01 December 2022 and the addendum thereto (together the "Prospectus").

 This Fund pursues a fund of funds approach and may invest principally in Underlying Funds in such proportions as the Manager deems appropriate from time to time.
-An investment in the Fund should not constitute a substantial proportion of an investment portfolio and may not be appropriate for all investors.